Sic Parvis Magna Sample Chapter—Escape from Tavistock

 Edmund climbed up beside him on the bench of the wagon.

-Grandmother appeared in the door frame.
-Her hand lingered on the doorframe, and she cast a look back.
+Grandmother appeared in the doorway.
+Her hand lingered on the door frame, and she cast a look back.
 For a moment, Francis thought she wouldn’t step away at all.

 “Mother, we can’t tarry!”
 John pulled her arm.

-John jammed the purse into the sack slung over his shoulder and mounted his horse in one move.
-He spurred it to a gallop, away from the approaching lights.
+John shoved the purse into the sack slung over his shoulder and led her to the wagon.
+After helping her get in, he ran to his horse and vaulted into the saddle.
+He spurred the beast hard and galloped away from the approaching lights.

 Grandfather took one last look around and snapped the reins, following him.

-“I forgot the Bible!” shouted Edmund, jumping off the wagon to run back to their cottage.
+“I forgot the Bible!” shouted Edmund, jumping off the wagon and racing back to their cottage.

-As Edmund raced back to retrieve the Bible, Francis remembered the carved model of the Great Harry that his father gave him as a gift.
+Francis remembered the carved model of the Great Harry that his father gave him.
 Few belongings in the world were his alone, and this one he prized above all.

 “My ship!”